 While fibroid growth is not completely understood, research has demonstrated a link between fibroids and hormones.
 If you already have fibroids, taking birth control pills (especially high-strength ones) may help alleviate symptoms like heavy periods and severe cramps, but may also lead to additional fibroid growth.

 On the other hand, if you’re free of fibroids currently, there appears to be a slightly lower risk of developing fibroids if you’re also taking birth control pills, especially low-dose estrogen pills.
 The correlation between birth control and fibroid growth requires additional research for better understanding.

 Taking either a full strength pill (estrogen and progesterone) or a mini pill (progesterone only) can help reduce menstrual bleeding whether or not you have uterine fibroids.

 Low-dose birth control pills contain fewer hormones than regular pills and are not believed to cause fibroid growth.
 They are effective at preventing pregnancy and tend to have fewer side effects and risks than higher strength birth control pills.

 If you’re trying to avoid fibroid growth, the best birth control for fibroids may be a low-dose pill.
 However, regular strength birth control pills may offer better control of your fibroid symptoms and slightly more effective protection against pregnancy.
 It is best to discuss the pros and cons of your unique circumstances with your medical provider when making this decision.

-If you have questions about birth control and fibroids, our compassionate fibroid specialists can help.
+If you have questions about fibroids and birth control, our compassionate fibroid specialists can help.
 They can also discuss your fibroid treatment options.
 USA Fibroid Centers provides UFE treatment at our centers across the country to help you get relief from the painful symptoms of fibroids.